sokolhessnerlab/itrackvalr/output/notebooks/eyetracker_data_preprocessing.md

 id_vector <- get_id_vector(extracted_eyetracker_data_path)
 ```

-### Load each CSV for all participants’ events and recordings data
+### Load data for each participant

+The following chunk loads CSVs for participants’ event, recordings, and
+sample data and then assigns a list of these loaded dataframes to the
+approriate `etd_*` variable.

 ``` r
 etd_events <- load_all_etd_by_filename_csv(extracted_eyetracker_data_path, id_vector, event_csv)